Web3 Newsletter: The Hottest Trends in the Industry and Must-Read Articles This Week

 05. Web3ers Speak

-- "Exclusive Interview with Chainlink Co-Founder Sergey Nazarov: Building the Bridge Between TradFi and DeFi"
+- "Exclusive Interview with Sergey Nazarov, Co-Founder of Chainlink: Building the Bridge Between TradFi and DeFi"

-- "Forbes: Did DCG Profit from North Korean Hacker Money Laundering?"
+- "Forbes: Did DCG Benefit from North Korean Hacker Money Laundering?"

-- "The AI Agent Shift: Two Trends You Can't Ignore"
+- "The AI Agent Shift: Two Trends You Can't Afford to Ignore"

 - "Stop Scalping, Hold the Faith?
-A Look Back at the Wildest Trades in Crypto History"
+A Look Back at the Craziest Trades in History"

 - "The 'Fat Wallet' Theory"